 You must submit unofficial transcripts from all colleges and universities from which you obtained credits for two courses (usually 6 credits) or more with your application.
 You do not need to send transcripts for courses taken in high school, including dual enrollment and AP classes, for which you received college credit.

 What happens if my recommender tells me that they did not receive the email notification to submit my letter?

 Let us know and we’ll reach out to them to ensure they get the email notification.
 Please email us at FAITFellowship@twc.edu.

 I plan to enter an IT-related master’s degree program, but it has been years since I’ve been in school.
 Do I need to submit a letter of recommendation from an academic professional?

 If you are unable to provide a letter from an academic professional, choose someone who is familiar with your academics, professional work, or volunteer/community activities.
 Your recommender should be someone who can explain why you are uniquely qualified for the FAIT Fellowship.

 Yes.
-All applicants must complete the latest FAFSA (2021-2022 academic year) and upload the SAR, even if they are not currently enrolled in a college or university.
+All applicants must complete the FAFSA for the most recent academic year and upload the SAR, even if they are not currently enrolled in a college or university.
 Materials must be uploaded in advance of the application deadline date.
 The production of the SAR often takes several days to process after the FAFSA request is submitted, so applicants should file the FAFSA at least a week before the application deadline for the FAIT Fellowship.